Skip to main content

 Christmas-Eve with Dad

-Podcast - Christmas-Eve with Dad . . .
+In this episode - Christmas-Eve with Dad . . .

 This transported me back to Marshall’s TrueValue Hardware store, on the square in Cuba, Illinois . . .

 Christmas Eve would find us in the woods Coon Hunting.
 Not to watch for Santa, but in hindsight, to teach me how to navigate the woods in complete darkness using the stars as your directional compass.
 Under a velvet black sky with millions of stars, we would walk through the woods waiting, listening for the dogs to tree a coon.
-To me, it seemed we were always walking in circles.
+It seemed we were always walking in circles.

 “Good night for Coon hunting, fresh snow on the ground, get your boots and hunting clothes on - it’s cold tonight.”

-He would grab his carbide light, spotlight, rifle, cartridges, knife, dog leach and load the hounds in their dog box in the back of his truck.
+He would grab his carbide light, spotlight, rifle, cartridges, knife, and dog leach and load the hounds in their dog box in the back of his truck.

 “Are we taking Ranger and Nailer tonight?”
-They were dad’s most dependable coon hounds.
+They were Dad’s most dependable coon hounds.

-“Tonight we’re just taking Ranger.”
+“Tonight, we’re just taking Ranger.”

-“Where we going?”
+“Where are we going?”
 I asked.

 “Out near Grandpa’s.”

-So we drove out Route 97, took the gravel road, parked the truck about two miles from Grandpa's house.
+So we drove out Route 97, took the gravel road, and parked the truck about two miles from Grandpa's house.
 We could easily see their house from where we entered the woods.

 “Ok, turn Ranger loose.”